Blatts12/filtr/README.md

 def types, do: [:money, :currency, :price]
 ```

-Pex uses this information to build a type-to-plugin mapping at compile time.
-When processing a parameter, Pex looks up which plugins support that type and tries them in order.
+Filtr uses this information to build a type-to-plugin mapping at compile time.
+When processing a parameter, Filtr looks up which plugins support that type and tries them in order.

 #### `cast/3`